niftynei/HSFacesAndroid/README.md

 Todo list:

-x randomize people that are shown
-- Limit database updates on a by batch basis
+x randomize people that are shown x Limit database updates on a by batch basis
 - End game state
-- Use disk based cache for images
+- Network checking for internet calls
 - Parse out github, email, and twitter links
 - Display profile
-- Network checking for internet calls
 - Navigation
 - User & skill search
 - Store user login data (if requested) and high score
+- settings: allow user to refresh database cache
+- Use disk based cache for images / allow for 'offline' play
 - Styling across the board